-Serway's College Physics will be made available to students to be used as a reference, and Griffiths' Introduction to Elementary Particles and Morin's Introduction to Classical Mechanics will be on reserve in the IRC as well.
-Neither text is used explicitly in the class, but both may be helpful as study aids.
+Serway's College Physics and Morin's Special Relativity for the Enthusiastic Beginner will be made available to students to be used as a reference, and Griffiths' Introduction to Elementary Particles will be on reserve in the IRC as well.
+These texts are not used explicitly in the class, but both may be helpful as study aids.
 All material is disseminated electronically, and students are expected to have their computers during class.